 what can you do?

 To request a deferral, you must now complete an online form which will be sent directly to the Student Services Centre (SSC).
-You can find this form by clicking on the red Request a Deferral button here.
-You will also need to submit supporting evidence in accordance with LSE's Standards of Evidence – this could be medical evidence, police statements or birth/death certificates for example.
-You can read more about submitting supporting evidence here.
-You should wait to submit your deferral request until you have the appropriate evidence, so long as you are able to meet the deadline.
-If you cannot meet the deadline submit the request, indicate that your evidence is not yet ready and then provide your evidence within 14 days.
+You can find this form here.
+You will also need to submit supporting evidence in accordance with LSE's Standards of Evidence – it is very important that you review these.
+You can read more about submitting supporting evidence here

 Keep in mind that your visa status might change as a result of deferring.
-Make sure you speak to the LSE Visa Team before requesting a deferral to understand what this would mean for your right to remain in the UK.
+Make sure you speak to the LSE Student Advice & Engagement Team before requesting a deferral to understand what this would mean for your right to remain in the UK.

 You can find more information as well as responses to any frequently asked questions on the LSE website.